PART QTY

 Ensure that the proper ratio of water and concrete mix is used—the concrete should have a similar texture to moldable clay.

-Pour the concrete evenly, ensuring surface is level, and avoid disrupting the anchor casting.
+Pour the concrete evenly, ensuring surface is level, and avoid disrupting the casting anchors.

 A diagram showing the concrete being poured into the site